 - 1,5 km of walking on the road in the beginning from Vila Nova de Milfontes across the bridge to the other side of the river.
 You can skip this part by taking a boat.

-- No places in between to stop for food and water make sure to have enough water and some snack.
+- No places in between to stop for food and water make sure to have enough water and some snacks.
 There was a bar at Praia das Furnas at about 5 km but it was closed (maybe because it was Monday).

 Stops on the route